 German is also offered, along with a second language option, on:

 Why study German?

-German language skills are highly desirable for employers in international or European business as well as a wide range of fields including the media, the arts, teaching, translating, publishing, the Civil Service, marketing and finance.
+German speakers are therefore much sought after by employers in national and international business, as well as a wide range of fields including media, arts, teaching, translating, publishing, the Civil Service, marketing and finance.

 A language is a skill for life.
 The Year Abroad offers you the opportunity to immerse yourself in German either as a student or working in Germany, Austria or Switzerland.
 For many students, this is a highlight of the language studies programme at Cardiff.